Saipan, Northern Mariana Islands: World War II

 The wartime history is interpreted on Saipan at American Memorial Park and the Commonwealth of the Northern Mariana Islands Museum of History and Culture.
 After the war, nearly all of the surviving Japanese settlers were repatriated to Japan.

 U.N. trust territory

 After World War II, Saipan became part of the Trust Territory of the Pacific Islands, administered by the United States.

-The U.S. bases on Saipan closed or were converted to other purposes, for example the Naval Advance Base Saipan from 1962 to 1986 was the headquarters for the U.N Trusteeship.
+The U.S. bases on Saipan closed or were converted to other purposes, for example the Naval Advance Base Saipan from 1962–1986 was the headquarters for the U.N.
+Trusteeship.
 East Field airbase was used as an airport until the 1960s, after its military use ended in 1946.
 Later on the area was made into a golf course.